NCBI-Codeathons/Using-PubMed-MEDLINE-Metadata-to-Generate-Knowledge/README.md

 The beta web app can be found here: http://104.196.160.13/#/

 ![alt text](/.images/example.png)
+> This figures illustrates the output for the example proposed above, displaying the regions tagged on the publications that were about Zika Virus.

 ## Additional Features
 - The MeSH terms can be found with autocomplete after the user begins to type